 The great thing about the Checkpoint Tags is that they are durable, which means the store can use them over, and over, and over, and over again.
 Which is what you should do if you don’t want thieves stealing your clothing.
 It’s quite a simple process; apply tag, sell garment, remove tag, get new garment in, re-apply tag.
 Rinse, lather repeat.
 With any good clothing security program, the name of the game is consistency.
 You have to make sure your initial stock is secured, and then make sure you have a solid process at the register to recycle the tags and get them re-applied to new arrivals.
 What do you think I found when I went back to that same store 2 weeks later for a follow up visit?
 You got, it… No tags!

 That’s right.
 Even after what I discussed with her.
 Even after the corporate email with very clear instructions, the manager discarded the Checkpoint tags after one once.
 People, they’re not disposable!
 So just for kicks, I asked the store manager where all those nice clothing security tags were and she tells me that she sent them back, just like I told her!!

 Guys and girls out there reading this please don’t be like this manager.
 Take some ownership of your store and at the very least, follow the established control measures that are already in place.
 If your office, or your owner want product “x” secured with an EAS device, then make sure product “x” is locked down like Fort Knox.
 You can’t very well complain about high losses if you don’t do all that’s in your power to control what you can inside your four walls.

-For more information on clothing security tags contact us or call 1.866.914.2567
+For more information about Clothing Security contact us or call 1.866.914.2567.